IntegralEquations/Inti.jl/docs/src/tutorials/compression_methods.md

    matrix representation.
 It is the simplest and most straightforward method, and does not require any additional packages.
 It is also the most accurate since it does not introduce any approximation errors.
-2. If the integral operator is supported by the `assemble_fmm`, and if you can afford an iterative solver, use it.
+2. If the integral operator is supported by the `assemble_fmm`, and if an iterative solver is acceptable, use it.
 The FMM is a very efficient method for certain types of kernels, and can handle problems with up to a few million degrees of freedom on a laptop.
-3. If the kernel is not supported by `assemble_fmm`, if iterative solvers are not an option, or if you need to solve your system for many right-hand sides, use the `assemble_hmatrix` method.
+3. If the kernel is not supported by `assemble_fmm`, if iterative solvers are not an option, or if the system needs solution for many right-hand sides, use the `assemble_hmatrix` method.
 It is a very general method that can handle a wide range of kernels, and although assembling the `HMatrix` can be time and memory consuming (the complexity is still log-linear in the DOFs for